 Equipment Damage and Repair

 The District shall repair or replace damaged equipment and/or peripherals resulting from normal use.
 The cost of all other breakages, accidental or intentional, shall be the responsibility of the student/parent/guardian.
 These instances shall be reviewed on a case by case basis by the school principal and Director of Technology.
-The District shall make its best attempt to purchase replacement parts at the best possible price through a “Self Maintainer Program” entered into with the Chromebook manufacturer.

 Loss or theft of the device is the responsibility of the student/parent/guardian and shall result in the student/parent/guardian being charged the full replacement cost.